 - Will this heat press be suitable for the job I have in mind?

-- Will it be worth the investment of my hard earned income?
+- Is it be worth the investment of my hard earned income?

 - Will I have an asset that can produce a quality product?